don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 #### 10.1.1 Networking & Security
 * **NetBird:** Considered Tailscale (the market leader, but its control plane is proprietary and cloud-hosted), Headscale (an open-source Tailscale control plane, rejected due to its lack of a native, integrated web UI and the complexity of its OIDC integration), and ZeroTier.
 NetBird was selected for its native, high-performance peer-to-peer mesh, integrated Authentik support, and its ability to act as a complete "Sovereign VPN" without third-party dependencies.
 * **AdGuard Home + Unbound:** Considered Pi-hole (lacks the native recursive capabilities provided by Unbound) and standard upstream DNS (Google/Cloudflare - rejected because they log DNS queries, creating a privacy leak).
 The pairing of AdGuard Home + Unbound ensures that DNS resolution happens locally at the "Root" level, making the user invisible to ISP tracking.
 * **NetAlertX:** Considered WatchYourLAN for its "set-it-and-forget-it" simplicity but was ultimately rejected due to its lack of programmatic depth.
-NetAlertX provides a robust OpenAPI interface and native **n8n webhook** support, making it the only choice capable of feeding the **NetSentinel** with the high-fidelity telemetry required for autonomous threat remediation.
+NetAlertX provides a robust OpenAPI interface and native **n8n webhook** support, making it the only choice capable of feeding the **SovrIT Steward** with the high-fidelity telemetry required for autonomous threat remediation.
 Furthermore, its distributed master-slave architecture allows for seamless monitoring across all five SovrIT VLANs, whereas WatchYourLAN is strictly optimized for small, single-subnet environments.
 * **Fail2Ban:** Considered CrowdSec (exclusively).
 While CrowdSec is the future of behavioral defense, Fail2Ban remains the "Shotgun at the Front Door" for local, signature-based protection.
 It was selected to provide immediate, low-latency banning for aggressive SSH and Auth attacks, acting as a secondary layer to the broader IPS.
 * **CrowdSec:** Considered standard firewall blacklists (e.g., blocklist.de) but they are reactive and easily bypassed.
 CrowdSec was selected as the **Behavioral IPS/IDS** because it utilizes a community-sourced blocklist and local "Scenarios" to identify malicious patterns (like L7 scans) that signature-based tools like Fail2Ban would miss.
 * **AppArmor:** Considered SELinux.
 SELinux was rejected due to its extreme complexity and "Policy Bloat," which often leads users to disable it entirely.
 AppArmor was selected for its "Profile-Based" approach, making it more maintainable for the SovrIT administrator while still providing robust service-level sandboxing.
-* **Lynis:** Selected (over resource-heavy commercial scanners which often require cloud subscriptions) for its lightweight, local-first auditing of the NixOS host, providing a "Hardening Index" that the NetSentinel can monitor for configuration drift.
+* **Lynis:** Selected (over resource-heavy commercial scanners which often require cloud subscriptions) for its lightweight, local-first auditing of the NixOS host, providing a "Hardening Index" that the SovrIT Steward can monitor for configuration drift.
-* **n8n:** Considered Node-RED (rejected because it lacks the "Job History" and structured JSON handling required for complex mSOP remediation) and Zapier (a cloud-based security nightmare). n8n provides a superior "Human-in-the-loop" interface, allowing the NetSentinel to execute complex security playbooks with ease.
+* **n8n:** Considered Node-RED (rejected because it lacks the "Job History" and structured JSON handling required for complex mSOP remediation) and Zapier (a cloud-based security nightmare). n8n provides a superior "Human-in-the-loop" interface, allowing the SovrIT Steward to execute complex security playbooks with ease.

 #### 10.1.2 Access & Identity
 * **Authentik:** Considered Okta (due to NetBird recommendation) but rejected it as it is a third-party SaaS platform which would constitute an "Identity Leak" to a corporate intermediary.
 Considered Authelia for its lightweight footprint but rejected due to its limited native OIDC/SAML provider capabilities and lack of a unified "App Portal" interface for non-technical users.
 Strongly considered Kanidm for its impressive Rust-based security-first architecture but ultimately rejected for its lack of an integrated "Outpost" and "Proxy" ecosystem.
 Authentik’s ability to secure legacy services that do not natively support modern authentication is essential for maintaining a unified Zero-Trust posture across the entire 40+ service stack.
 Authentik provides the best balance of enterprise-grade features, biometric **WebAuthn** support, and a manageable resource footprint.